pragmalang/pragma/README.md

 ## Tell People About This

-Hyped? [tweet about this project](https://twitter.com/intent/tweet?text=Hi%20everyone,%20I%20just%20found%20this%20cool%20project%20called%20@pragmalang.%0a%0a@apollographql&url=https://github.com/pragmalang/pragma&hashtags=GraphQL,code,javascript,react,reactjs,reactnative,apollo) and tell your followers how interesting this is.
+Hyped?
+[Tweet about this project](https://twitter.com/intent/tweet?text=Hi%20everyone,%20I%20just%20found%20this%20cool%20project%20called%20@pragmalang.%0a%0a@apollographql&url=https://github.com/pragmalang/pragma&hashtags=GraphQL,code,javascript,react,reactjs,reactnative,apollo) and tell your followers how interesting this is.

 You can also [join our Discord server](https://discord.gg/gbhDnfC) to meet other developers, get community support, and have fun!